cathoderay/minifyme/README.md

 The main idea is to apply a sequence of transformations to the input.
 These transformations are functions that receive a string (javascript code) and returns a string (javascript code) with the same behavior when interpreted (more on minification [here](http://en.wikipedia.org/wiki/Minification_(programming\))), though, hopefully, shorter.

+For a while, the transformations already working are:

+  1. Removing '\n's
+  2. Removing // comments
+  3. Removing /**/ comments

 Performance
 -----------